Camp Cope: Activism

 In 2016, Camp Cope led a campaign dedicated to preventing and reporting incidents at concerts and festivals called It Takes One.
-Through this, they put out t-shirts saying 'The Person Wearing This T-shirt Stands Against Sexual Assault And Demands A Change.'
-Many other artists such as Courtney Barnett, Chris Farren, DZ Deathrays, Ecca Vandal, Dune Rats and Alex Lahey have worn the shirt in support.
+Through this, they put out t-shirts saying 'The Person Wearing This T-shirt Stands Against Sexual Assault And Demands A Change'.
+Artists such as Courtney Barnett, Chris Farren, DZ Deathrays, Ecca Vandal, Dune Rats and Alex Lahey wore the shirt in support.

 While playing the Falls Festival in 2017, Camp Cope changed the lyrics of their song "The Opener" to reflect the lack of female artists playing the festival.

 In October 2017, the band performed to help raise funds for Girls Rock!
-Australia, and organisation which aims to close the gap between male and female musicians in the Australian music scene, by helping improve the skills and training of female and non-male identifying teenage musical artists.
+Australia, an organisation which aims to close the gap between male and female musicians in the Australian music scene, by helping improve the skills and training of female and non-male identifying teenage musical artists.

 Musical style

 Camp Cope is known for McDonald's powerful voice, Hellmrich's distinctive basslines, and Thompson's 'steady, stoic drumming'.
 They have been described as 'rough, minimal rock [with] a punk edge', and the lyrics 'articulate human entanglements with a lack of sentimentality that belies how much [McDonald] cares'.
-Songs are initially written by McDonald, who then sends a 'crappy phone recording' to Hellmrich and Thompson, before they all come together and create the finished song.
+Songs were initially written by McDonald, who then sent a 'crappy phone recording' to Hellmrich and Thompson, before they all came together to create the finished song.

-Influences

-Camp Cope has been influenced by many bands, such as Philadelphia indie rock bands Hop Along, and Cayetana, whose records they gave their engineer before recording How to Socialise & Make Friends.
-Bassist Hellmrich is also influenced by Joy Division bassist Peter Hook and blink-182 bassist Mark Hoppus.

 Themes

-In 2016, Hellrich described lead singer and songwriter Georgia McDonald as a "huge conspiracy theorist".
+In 2016, Hellmrich described lead singer and songwriter Georgia McDonald as a "huge conspiracy theorist".
 McDonald said the song "Jet Fuel Can't Melt Steel Beams" was "a 'fuck you' to people [who] believe that 9/11 wasn't an inside job. [...]
 Believing that is like believing that men who rape women aren't responsible for their actions."
-McDonald said "JFCMSB isn’t named after a meme, it’s just the truth.
+McDonald said "JFCMSB isn't named after a meme, it's just the truth.
 The song is about the Orwellian way that the media and society try to convince you that lies are the truth.
 Like victim blaming.
 And 9/11."